ibm-cloud-docs/CDN/faqs.md

 ## What will I be billed for?

-You are billed for bandwidth used per CDN.
+You are only billed for bandwidth used per IBM Cloud Content Delivery Network instance.
 If no bandwidth is used by your CDN, no charges are incurred.
 Bandwidth prices vary, depending on the regional location of the edge server.
+You can see bandwidth pricing by geographic region in the [Getting Started](https://github.com/IBM-Bluemix-Docs/CDN/blob/master/getting-started.md#pricing-shown-in-usd) section for this service.

 ## When will I be billed?

-CDN billing occurs according to the billing period established in your {{site.data.keyword.BluSoftlayer_notm}} Account.
+IBM Cloud Content Delivery Network billing occurs according to the billing period established in your {{site.data.keyword.BluSoftlayer_notm}} Account.

 ## How do I view the metrics and usage?

-You can view metrics and usage on the **Overview** page, which can be reached by selecting your CDN from the **Content Delivery Networks** page. **Note**: After you create your CDN, it may take up to 48 hours for metrics to appear.
+You can view metrics and usage on the **Overview** page, which can be reached by selecting your CDN from the **Content Delivery Networks** page. **NOTE**: After you create your CDN, it may take up to 48 hours for metrics to appear.

+## I created a CDN and there was data traffic through the CDN.
+Why don't my metrics show up?

+After a CDN is created, it takes 48 hours for metrics to appear.

 ## Is there a minimum number of days for which I can view metrics?
 Is there a maximum?

-Yes.
+There are a minimum and a maximum number of days for which you can view metrics using IBM Cloud Content Delivery Network with Akamai.
 Metrics can be gathered for a minimum of 7 days.
 Metrics can be viewed for a maximum of 90 days.
 For those using the API, it is recommended to use 89 days as the maximum, to account for any differences in time zones.

-## How does the HTTPS wildcard certificate work?
+## How does the HTTPS wildcard certificate work with this service?

 The wildcard certificate is the most economical way to deliver web content to your end-users securely.
 To use the wildcard certificate, the customer must use the CNAME hostname as the service's entry point (for example, _https://example.cdnedge.bluemix.net_).
 After the CDN mapping is enabled for HTTPS using the wildcard certificate, the edge server contacts the Origin Server through HTTPS.
-If the Origin Server is specified as a hostname, the edge server uses the origin domain as the Server Name Indication (SNI) header for the Transport Layer Security (TLS) neogotiation with the Origin Server, by default.
-However, if the origin domain is specified as an IP address, the CDN's hostname will be used as the SNI header.
+If the Origin Server is specified as a hostname, the edge server uses the origin hostname as the Server Name Indication (SNI) header for the Transport Layer Security (TLS) negotiation with the Origin Server, by default.
+However, if the Origin Server is specified as an IP address, the CDN's hostname will be used as the SNI header.
 The origin certificate must be signed by a recognized Certificate Authority (CA).

 When HTTPS Port is selected, the user can only use the CNAME to access the service.